-These researchers, including post-graduate students and scholars, representing various disciplines of Korean studies, are drawn to the Center for access to the research facilities of the University of Hawai‘i at Mānoa.
+These researchers and scholars, representing various disciplines of Korean studies, are drawn to the Center for access to the research facilities of the University of Hawai‘i at Mānoa.
 The visiting scholars, in turn, are expected to be a resource for the Center's faculty, students, and the Hawai‘i community as a whole.

 Application Procedures for Visiting Scholars

 The Center welcomes applications from scholars seeking to do research on Korea-related topics using materials and academic exchanges usually not available at the scholar's home institution.